Easy vegan potstickers recipe

-- Vegan wanton or dumpling wraps – I used the square wonton wraps that I found at Kroger, near the tofu.
-Using store bought wrappers makes this recipe a bit easier.
+- Vegan wonton wrappers or dumpling wrappers – I used the square wonton wrappers that I found at the grocery store, near the tofu.
+You can also always find them at an asian market.
+Using store-bought wrappers makes this recipe a bit easier.

-The most laborious part of this recipe is wrapping the dumplings.
+The most laborious part of making your own dumplings is wrapping them.
 If you have friends or family members willing to help, this goes by a lot faster.

 If I don’t have anyone around to help me, I’ll just put on one of my favorite shows and the time goes by a lot faster.